chr15m/scittle-claude-ai/README.md

 # Prompt

 ```
+You are an expert ClojureScript developer.

 I would like you to create a simple web app using Scittle, a ClojureScript interpreter for the browser.
 An example Scittle HTML file implementation is below.
+Please use it as the basis for the ClojureScript web app.
+Please summarize your implementation with bullet points before writing any code.

 Scittle largely follows ClojureScript conventions.
 The Reagent library is available for rendering the interface with React.
+Scittle does not include the `goog` namespace or closure libraries so you will have to fall back on vanilla JavaScript browser functions and methods.
+You can use libraries from cdnjs by including them in a script tag and using them with the `js/` prefix as needed.

-You may also use the Promesa library for handling promises.
+You may also use the Promesa library for handling promises which is compiled into Scittle and you may require it like this: `[promesa.core :as p]`.
 For example, a fetch request could be performed as follows:

 (p/let [req (js/fetch "https//example.com/api.json")
         json (when (aget req "ok") (.json req))]